TurboWarp/json/README.md

 # @turbowarp/json

-This library is intended to parse the non-standards compliant JSON found in some Scratch 2 projects.
+This library is intended to parse the non-standards compliant JSON found in some Scratch 2 projects:

+ - Parser and stringifier support `Infinity`, `-Infinity`, and `NaN`
+ - Parser supports comments with `// ...` and `/* ... */`
+ - Parser supports trailing commas
+ - Parser supports extra ignored data after the end of the JSON value

 Install from npm: